 j) that the frequency range 15.4-15.7 GHz is also allocated on a secondary basis to the aeronautical mobile (OR) service by RR Nos.
 5.511G and 5.511H;

-[k) that for some specific systems performance requirements may be available,]

 recommends

-1 that the technical and operational characteristics of the [radars / airborne detect and avoid systems] operating in the ARNS described in the annex should be considered in studies of sharing and compatibility with systems in other services;
+1 that the technical and operational characteristics of the detect and avoid radars operating in the ARNS described in the annex should be considered in studies of sharing and compatibility with systems in other services;

-2 that, in the absence of performance requirements, the criterion of interfering signal power to radar receiver noise power level (I/N) of −6 dB, should be used as the required protection level for the aeronautical radionavigation [radars / airborne detect and avoid systems], and that this represents the aggregate protection level if multiple interferers are present[].
+2 that, in the absence of performance requirements, the criterion of interfering signal power to radar receiver noise power level (I/N) of −6 dB, should be used as the required protection level for the aeronautical radionavigation systems, and that this represents the aggregate protection level if multiple interferers are present.

 [Editor’s note: Some administrations note that safety margin language is not needed in the presence of recognizing c) referencing RR No. 4.10.]

-Annex Technical and operational characteristics of [radars / airborne detect and avoid and aircraft landing systems] operating in the aeronautical radionavigation service in the frequency band 15.4-15.7 GHz
+Annex Technical and operational characteristics of Aeronautical Radionavigation System operating in the frequency band 15.4-15.7 GHz

 A-1 Introduction

-[ARNS system operates on a primary basis in the frequency band 15.4-15.7 GHz.]
+ARNS system operates in the frequency band 15.4-15.7 GHz.
 This annex presents the technical and operational characteristics of representative ARNS radars operating in this frequency band.

-[Some ARNS systems are installed in unmanned aircraft (UA) or on the ground to detect non-cooperative aircraft as a surveillance system contributing to the UA detect and avoid (DAA) system.
-These radars are used for collision avoidance on-board UA and can be used as a part of the integration of unmanned aircraft system (UAS).
+Some ARNS systems are installed in unmanned aircraft (UA) or on the ground to detect non-cooperative aircraft as a surveillance system contributing to the UA detect and avoid (DAA) system.

-OR

-Airborne detect and avoid (DAA) systems are used for collision avoidance between aircraft notably for unmanned aircraft.]

-[Some ARNS systems are used for landing.]
+Some ARNS systems are used for collision avoidance between aircraft notably for unmanned aircraft and other .systems are used for landing purposes.

-A-2 Description of the [airborne] detect and avoid radar systems characteristics
+A-2 Description of the detect and avoid radar characteristics

-[Editor’s note: The description of the DAA radar systems below is needs to include the types of UAS systems that employ the DAA radars identified in Table 1, representative operational scenarios, scanning strategies, operations in and around airports, and interference detection capabilities for each type of system.
-These descriptions should also indicate whether the DAA is used throughout the entire flight or if its use is limited to certain segments of the flight.
-A discussion on the range of operation is determined would also be helpful.
-Also ensure that the text on DAA radar systems is consistent with the DAA descriptions in the Handbook on DAA systems that is currently under development.]
+[USA Note: Many of the comments in Editor’s note above has been addressed in the description below as well as in section A 2.1 and A 2.2 and the rest are not applicable for this document.]

 The safe flight operation of UA in non-segregated airspace necessitates advanced techniques to detect and track nearby aircraft, terrain, remain well clear of obstacles, and properly act and respond to certain weather conditions.
 UA must avoid these objects in the same manner as manned aircraft.
 Two primary sensor systems are operational to allow a UAS to meet this requirement.
 The first class comprises sensor(s) or electronic system(s) on the air vehicle and is called airborne detect and avoid (ABDAA).
 The second class involves sensor(s) or electronic system(s) monitoring the air space from the ground and is refer to as ground based DAA (GBDAA).

 A-2.1 Airborne detect-and-avoid radar